volker-fr/dockerfiles/README.md

 Various docker containers.

-Please check the top of the Dockerfile to see the individual usage.
+Please check the top of the Dockerfile to see the individual usage or the individual README in the folder